NeuroML/Documentation/CONTRIBUTING.md

 # Contribution guidelines

-- Markdown is preferred to Restructured Text
+- Jupyter-book supports [multiple content types](https://jupyterbook.org/file-types/index.html).
+Their flavour of Markdown is preferred.
-- Please start each sentence on a new line.
+- Please start each sentence on a new line in the documentation.
 This allows for better diffs and pull requests.

 ## Building docs locally